albush/cszsa.com/content/menu/training.md

 +++
-title = "Learn to be an Improviser" weight = 30 draft = false
+title = "Learn to be an Improviser" weight = 50 draft = false
 menuname = "Classes"
 featured_class = "improv101"
 +++
-Next Improv 101 class forming for Saturdays in January.
-Starts on January 6th, 2018.
-Reserve your spot now!
+Our next round of Improv 101 classes are forming now for Sundays, starting April 8th; 201 classes will be on Saturdays, starting April 7th.
+Learn more about each class below.

+<a target="_blank" href="https://cszsanantonio.vbotickets.com/event/Improv_101_Sundays/26401" class="button special">Enroll in Improv 101</a>

-<a target="_blank" href="https://cszsanantonio.vbotickets.com/events?eid=24174" class="button special">Register Now!</a>
+<a target="_blank" href="https://cszsanantonio.vbotickets.com/event/Improv_201_Saturdays/26402" class="button special">Enroll in Improv 201</a>

 ---